kublr/demo-portability/README.md

 ### 2.3.
 Self-hosted persistence

-To deploy Azure with Ceph persistence you need to first make sure that Ceph cluster and `replicapool` replica pool in that cluster
+To deploy Azure with Ceph persistence you need to first make sure that Ceph cluster is deployed and `replicapool` replica pool is created in that cluster.

 #### 2.3.1.
 Deploy Rook operator for Ceph cluster